Protecting Copyright of Medical Pre-trained Language Models: Training-Free Backdoor Model Watermarking: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel training-free backdoor watermarking method to protect the copyright of Med-PLMs.
-We embed watermarks into the model's word embeddings layer through parameter replacement.
-Experimental results demonstrate that our method outperforms existing techniques in terms of fidelity and effectiveness in downstream tasks within the medical domain.
-Additionally, our approach exhibits robustness and significantly reduces the time required for watermark embedding.
-Our method provides a robust and efficient means of copyright protection for valuable medical pre-trained language models.
+In this paper, we propose a novel training-free backdoor model watermarking method to protect the copyright of Med-PLMs.
+By selecting low-frequency words as triggers and embedding watermarks into the model’s word embedding layer through parameter replacement, we tailor watermark extraction methods for various downstream tasks in the medical domain.
+Experimental results show that our method outperforms existing techniques in terms of effectiveness within the medical domain, while maintaining fidelity and reliability.
+Additionally, our approach demonstrates robustness against existing backdoor removal attacks, while also significantly improving the efficiency of watermark embedding.
+Thus, our method provides a powerful and effective solution of copyright protection for valuable medical pre-trained language models.